rickmurdock/notes/WebSecurityIntroduction.md

 ### Terminology

-* XSS (Cross-site scripting):
+* `XSS` (Cross-site scripting):

   * Allows an attacker to inject malicious code into a website through various methods.

-  * The request / response cycle is used as a mechanism to execute the code from the victim's browser.
+  * The `request` / `response` cycle is used as a mechanism to execute the code from the victim's browser.

   * Vulnerable websites are exploited, not the victim's machine.

 ### How?

-* An attacker uses a vulnerable input to inject a string containing malicious code, which subsequently runs in the victim's browser as legitimate code.
+* An attacker uses a vulnerable `input` to *inject* a `string` containing malicious code, which subsequently runs in the victim's browser as legitimate code.

 * The JavaScript Code:

-  * Can be used to modify the HTML by using DOM manipulation methods.
+  * Can be used to modify the `HTML` by using `DOM` manipulation methods.

-  * Can access sensitive information, such as cookies.
+  * Can access sensitive information, such as `cookies`.

-  * Use XMLHttpRequest to send arbitrary content to arbitrary destinations.
+  * Use `XMLHttpRequest` to send arbitrary content to arbitrary destinations.

 ### Types of attack: